EasyAR headset support in Unity

 Before you begin

-- Read EasyAR headset support to learn about the types of headsets supported by EasyAR and the EasyAR features that can run on headsets.
+- Read EasyAR headset support to understand the types of headsets supported by EasyAR and the EasyAR features that can run on headsets.

-EasyAR provides flexible support for headsets in Unity, commonly in two ways:
+EasyAR supports headsets in Unity flexibly, commonly in two ways:

-- Built-in support: Typically, the EasyAR Sense library directly interfaces with the device SDK and provides corresponding interfaces in Unity (e.g., Apple Vision Pro).
+- Built-in support: Typically directly interfaces with device SDKs in the EasyAR Sense library and provides corresponding interfaces in Unity (e.g., Apple Vision Pro)

-- Extended support: Interfaces with the device SDK through the Unity headset extension package (e.g., Pico).
+- Extended support: Interfaces with device SDKs through Unity headset extension packages (e.g., Pico)

 block